Skip to content

 After some trial and error on the first panel, I decided to use 20 screws per board, evenly spaced.
 60 screws seems like a lot, but pegboard is very flexible.
 It tends to warp very easily, and the more fasteners you use, the more flat the final surface will be.

 Always install flimsy wood sheets from one corner to the other.
-I hadn’t figured out at this point that the breaker panel needed a bigger hole.

 The trick to installing pegboard without too many warps in it is to screw it down from one of the upper corners to the opposite lower corner.
 I started with the one against the wall, the upper-right.
 I put in the top 2 screws and then worked from right to left, top to bottom drilling holes and putting in screws.
 You really don’t want to drill all the holes at once.
 The board is going to slightly relocate with each screw you put in, so you want to drill and fill each hole as you go.